 the things i don't own:

 Since I housesit internationally full-time, there are several things I don't need to carry with me.

 And I don't carry utensils, containers or bottles because I love dining out and I always have a full kitchen to use in any house I'm living in.

 Lastly, I don't have workout gear because I walk instead and for that I only need my body, which I usually have on me.

 “Everything you own must be able to fit inside one suitcase;

 capsule wardrobe math

-So, 12 items of clothing and 3 pairs of shoes combine into a whopping 63 different clothing combinations and 252 combinations with shoes added in!
+With an easy formula of ((tops*bottoms)+dresses)*(jackets+1)*(shoes+1), then 12 items of tops, bottoms, dresses and jackets plus 3 pairs of shoes combine into a whopping 63 different clothing combinations and 252 total combinations with shoes.
 That's a helluva lot of outfits.